vivanov-dp/taskslib/docs/Build.md

   cd build
   cmake ..
   ```
-  Alternatively use the provided batch script for your platform (*currenly there is only the windows/visual studio 2017 one*).
+  Alternatively use the provided batch script for your platform.
 Generated project files will appear in the build subdirectory.
 Compile them according to your platform.

 ## Windows - VisualStudio ##